-Ms. Miller has over 15 years of experience in working on U.S.-Southeast Asia relations.
+Ms. Miller has two decades of experience working on U.S.-Southeast Asia relations.

 Prior to joining ASG, she was Senior Vice President at the National Bureau of Asian Research (NBR), where she led research programs on economic, energy, and trade issues to bring objective, detailed analysis of strategic developments in Asia to policymakers.
 Ms. Miller also oversaw NBR’s Washington, DC operations.

 Before that, Ms. Miller served at the U.S. Department of State’s Bureau of East Asia and Pacific Affairs as Deputy Director of the Office of Economic Policy, where she developed interagency policy on regional economic issues and U.S. engagement in the Asia Pacific Economic Cooperation Forum (APEC).
 She also was a Southeast Asia Analyst in the State Department’s Bureau of Intelligence and Research and an Associate Director at the White House National Security Council.

 Previously, Ms. Miller worked at the U.S.-Vietnam Trade Council on a technical assistance program to support completion of a bilateral trade agreement between the United States and Vietnam.
 She has been interviewed on U.S.-Southeast Asia relations by media outlets including The New York Times, The Wall Street Journal, Bloomberg, and CNBC, among others.

 Ms. Miller serves as a Senior Advisor to NBR.
 She holds an M.A. in International Relations from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University and a B.A. in Anthropology from the University of Michigan.
 Ms. Miller speaks Indonesian.